nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 > more samples were taken within the first 24 hours intending to capture variants with very low activity that were rapidly lost from the population

-**I should emphasize at this point that I had nothing to do with the experimental design or the "wet lab" side of things, all that hard work was done by other people, and the closest I get to working with actual yeasts is having a beer while thinking about the numbers which come out of these experiments!**

 At the same time, the number of "volume replacements" made by the turbidostat was recorded, based on the run time of the turbidostat's pump which